andarms/pygame-fun-experiments/README.md

 pygame-fun-experiments
 ======================

-Some samples and experiments made for me, for fun and learn pygame
+Some samples and experiments made by me, for fun and learn pygame